Schema markup: An SEO guide to understanding structured data

-Just because your business offers online services, doesn’t mean you can’t take advantage of localized schema.
+Just because your business offers online services, it doesn’t mean you can’t take advantage of localized schema.
 If your target customer lives in a certain area, markup your web pages accordingly.
 If someone left a review and lives in a particular region, you can include this information.

 Have you noticed that most websites now have blogs that provide users with helpful information?
 (Case in point: this blog post.)
-Blogs create trust among businesses and their clients, which is especially helpful for B2B organizations typically selling products or software which require repeated purchases or upkeep.
+Blogs create trust among businesses and their clients, which is especially helpful for B2B organizations typically selling products or software that require repeated purchases or upkeep.

 Schema can be used to mark up blog posts as well as helpful information contained in them, so clients or potential leads searching for information about how to use a particular product or the benefits of a certain service will be drawn to you.
-When they see the answer in the form of a video or a helpful description on the SERP, they will click your webpage.
+When they see the answer in the form of a video or a helpful description on the SERP, they will click on your webpage.

 As the digital service industry has become more popular, so have digital events.
-Companies host webinars, guest speakers, and demonstrations online to engage customers and generate interest in their services.
+Companies host webinars, guest speakers and demonstrations online to engage customers and generate interest in their services.

 And these events can be displayed as rich results.
 Using schema, you can tell Google the time and nature of these events so it can match relevant queries.

-Schema Languages: RDFa, Microdata, and JSON-LD
+Schema languages: RDFa, microdata and JSON-LD

 Even if you plan on using coding-free options to add schema to your website (more on that later), it’s still important to understand the attributes of each schema type.
 Schema gives you thousands of options, so you’ll want to be sure that you’re including the information that you actually want.